In this (updated February/March 2022) blog post, I share my experience with the Simple Practice Electronic Health Record (EHR).

-I highly recommend using an electronic health record (EHR) for time management (high on my list of priorities) and efficiency/accuracy of charting (also high on my priority list because, uuuummmm, no, I do not want to have to give an insurance company any money back for insufficient documentation).
-In addition, the ease of integrated electronic claim submission and client billing is a big time saver, not to mention the money saved doing my own billing.
+I highly recommend using an EHR for time management (high on my list of priorities) and efficiency/accuracy of charting (also high on my priority list because, uuuuhhhhhmmmm, no, I do not want to give an insurance company any money back for insufficient documentation).
+In addition, the ease of integrated electronic claim submission and client billing is a big time saver.
+Did I mention the money saved doing my own billing?

 Simple Practice Pros and Cons

-- The Simple Practice Client Portal is great for getting documents electronically signed by clients, sharing .pdfs (to and from clients), secure text messaging with clients, sending invoices to clients, and receiving payments from clients (Stripe is integrated for online payments – the fee is comparable to Square).
+- The Simple Practice Client Portal is great for getting documents electronically signed by clients, sharing .pdfs and pictures (to and from clients), secure text messaging with clients, sending invoices superbills and statesments to clients, and receiving payments from clients (Stripe is integrated for online payments – the fee is comparable to Square).

-- When a client shares a document (they can upload photos and documents easily) with you or completes the documents you have sent to them, you get an email notification.
+- When a client shares an uploaded document with you or completes the documents you have sent to them, you get an email notification.

 - Clients can “sign” their name now rather than just click the e-signature box.

 - The schedule is relatively easy to manage and you can change view to day, week, or month.

-- There is an option to allow clients to schedule online via a booking widget.
+- There is an option to allow clients to request appointments online via a booking widget.
 (I don’t use this so I can’t report on it)

-- You can create multiple offices (for in office visits, home visits, telehealth, etc).
-You assign the proper office to each individual client so the Place of Service prepopulates on the calendar (then on the claim form).
+- You can create multiple offices (such as for in-office visits, home visits, telehealth, etc).
+You assign the proper office to each individual client so the Place of Service (10, 02, 11, etc) prepopulates on the calendar (then on the claim form).

 - Here’s the catch: The automatic Place of Service with the Simple Practice Telehealth Office can be a problem.
-If you assign SP’s Telehealth Office so that you use SP’s video platform, but the client’s insurance requires a different POS for telehealth, (e.g., Medicare) requires POS 11 with a modifier for telehealth then, you have to change the POS on each claim (too easily forgotten prior to submission and extra time/effort).
+If you assign SP’s Telehealth Office so that you use SP’s video platform, but the client’s insurance requires a different POS for telehealth, (e.g., Medicare is different and remains 11 until March 2022), then you have to change the POS on each individual claim (too easily forgotten prior to submission and requires extra time/effort).

 CREATING DOCUMENTS, INFORMED CONSENTS, ASSESSMENTS, TREATMENT PLANS, AND PROGRESS NOTES – this is one of the best parts of Simple Practice!

-- There is a large library of documents, assessments, progress notes, informed consents, etc., that are customizable (with Professional Plan) or you can start with a clean slate and create new documents from your own existing documents.
+- There is a large library of documents, assessments, progress notes, informed consents, etc., that are customizable (with Essential Plan) and/or you can start with a clean slate and create new documents from your own existing documents.

-- Treatment plan reminders give you a head’s up when you need to update.
+- Treatment plan reminders give you a head’s up according to the schedule you preset.

 - There are two processes to learn to create documents.